 Unemployment above the natural rate means that the economy is producing less than its potential output, called the GDP output gap, or simply the GDP gap.
-Higher unemployment rates create a larger GDP output gap.
+Higher unemployment rates create larger GDP output gaps.

 The size of the output gap created by a specific amount of unemployment was first quantified by the economist Arthur Okun and has, since, become known as Okun's Law.
 Okun's Law indicates that for every 1% of unemployment above the natural unemployment rate creates a GDP output gap of about 2%.
 So for a $10 trillion economy, a 1% unemployment rate above the natural rate of unemployment creates a $200 billion output gap.
 In the United States, the unemployment rate averaged 9.6% in 2010, which is about 5% above the natural unemployment rate.
 Since the United States had a nominal GDP of about $14.5 trillion, the high unemployment rate according to Okun's Law equals an almost $1.5 trillion output gap, which the government could have used to buy many goods and services, or it could have reduced taxes.

 Generally, unemployment rates are higher for people with fewer skills or for people working in lower skilled occupations.
 Lower skilled workers are also less likely to be self-employed.
 Teenagers generally have higher unemployment rates because they have lower skill levels, frequently quit their jobs or get fired, and have less geographic mobility than adults.
 Blacks and Hispanics also suffer a higher unemployment rate than whites because more of them have less education, and are more concentrated in lower skilled occupations.
 Discrimination also increases the rate of unemployment.
 People with higher education normally experience lower unemployment rates.